ibrikk/ros-with-docker-simple-pub-sub/README.md

 ## Prerequisites

-- Two computers connected to the same network.
+- Two computers connected to the same wireless network.
 - Docker installed on both computers.

 ## Steps